GSA/10x/Staffing Issues/FY18-Phase-2/Open-Source-Translation-Services-2.5.md

 **Skill type(s) needed**

-- [ ] Product Manager:
+- [ ] Strategist / Researcher #1:

-  - Number of weeks this role is needed 8-12
+  - Number of weeks this role is needed 5-6
   - Hourly commitment per week 32

-- [ ] Strategist / Researcher:
+- [ ] Strategist / Researcher #2:

-  - Number of weeks this role is needed 8-12
+  - Number of weeks this role is needed 5-6
   - Hourly commitment per week 32

 **Prior to closing this issue**